rocket2guns/StationeersDedicatedServerGuide/README.md

 ## Load Latest Game

-`-loadlatest` command will scan the saves directory and use the latest modified `world.xml` save.
+`-loadlatest` command will scan the directory (save name based on first arg) and use the latest modified `world.xml` save from the root saved directory and the child Backup directory.

 `-loadlatest` works identical to `-load` in the way it handles fallbacks.

 `-loadlatest` is a replacement for `-load` command and must not be used at the same time otherwise it wont work.

-If no `world.xml` is found within the `saves` directory it will fallback to using the first argument, a named save.
+If no `world.xml` is found within directory it will fallback to using the first argument, a named save.
 If that also fails it will use the second argument world name.

 **Example:**